concinim/wh-acd/annotator_sections.md

 <tr>
 <td>turn_off_internal\_triggers</td>
 <td>true/false</td>
-<td>When true, the internal trigger dictionaries are not used.
-When false _(default)_, the internal dictionaries are used as base for finding sections.
-Section Whitelists can be used in either scenario.</td>
+<td>When true, the predefined section titles are not used.
+When false _(default)_, the predefined section titles are used to identify sections.</td>
 </tr>
 <tr>
 <td>sections_can_start\_anywhere</td>
 <td>true/false</td>
-<td>When true, section triggers can be located in any portion of the text, not just at the beginning of a line.
-When false _(default)_, section triggers are only considered when beginning a line.</td>
+<td>When true, section titles can be located in any portion of the text, not just at the beginning of a line.
+When false _(default)_, section titles are only considered when beginning a line.</td>
 </tr>
 </table>